Tyil/website/_tutorials/freebsd-mailserver-part-3-imap-and-sasl-with-dovecot.md

 cp -r /usr/local/etc/dovecot/example-config/* /usr/local/etc/dovecot/.
 {% endhighlight %}

 Now you can start editing a number of pesky files.
-The filenames of the headings all appear relative to `/usr/local/etc/dovecot`.
+The file names of the headings all appear relative to `/usr/local/etc/dovecot`.

 ### dovecot.conf